FouziGit/FouziGit/README.md

 ## Projects
 - [ToDo List API](https://github.com/FouziGit/API_Task): Created a ToDoList app.
-- [Project Name 2](https://github.com/FouziGit/TheBinding_of_Briatte): Recreated for a group project the famous game Binding of Isaac in C.
+- [TheBinding_of_Briatte](https://github.com/FouziGit/TheBinding_of_Briatte): Recreated for a group project the famous game Binding of Isaac in C.

 ## Skills
 - Ethereum